gxf1212/notes/techniques/Linux-fundamental.md

    sudo chown moonlight:moonlight xxx
    ```

-   or re-install the program and reboot, to solve some of them
+   or re-install the program and reboot, to solve some of them (e.g. xmgrace)

 5. git cannot remember login info